 After the UK left the EU, The UK passed the Sanctions and Anti-Money Laundering Act 2018 for money laundering and terrorist financing arrangements in relation to economic and other sanctions.
-This law has been enacted to comply with United Nations obligations or other international obligations, advance the prevention of terrorism, identify money laundering activities, and comply with Financial Action Task Force (FATF) standards.
+This Law has been enacted to comply with United Nations obligations or other international obligations, advance the prevention of terrorism, identify money laundering activities, and comply with the Financial Action Task Force (FATF) standards.

-Despite the broad powers of this Law to the government, the Ministerial freedom of separation from European practices in relation to sanctions and money laundering will depend on the final agreement with the European Union.
+Despite the broad powers of this Law to the Government, the Ministerial freedom of separation from European practices in relation to sanctions and money laundering will depend on the final agreement with the European Union.
 As a result, it should be said that some aspects of this legislation are controversial, which has caused many controversies.
 Although SAMLA is considered more extensively than the existing EU legislation, the UK government has expressed its willingness to continue collaborating with EU members and other international partners after Brexit has been finalized.